jostylr/literate-programming-book/manuscript/part-1/artistic-programming.md

 commands, and get a nice compiled output.

-The backslashes are escaping the substitution in the first round as mixing jade with compiled HTML content does not lead to good results.
-So we compile the jade and then when that is ready, we call the compile command to run that through our standard compiler.
+The backslashes are escaping the substitution in the first round as mixing pug with compiled HTML content does not lead to good results.
+So we compile the pug and then when that is ready, we call the compile command to run that through our standard compiler.
 In this example, we need to include the structure named section as the overarching section.